-Bringing children along on social occasions can be complicated.
+Bringing kids along on social occasions can be complicated.
 Things that entertain adults aren’t always entertaining for kids.
-Visits can get even more complicated if you have a child with attention, learning or behavior issues.
+Visits can get even more complicated if you have a child who learns and thinks differently.

-If your child is expected to do things he generally has trouble with—say, sitting sit still at the table, waiting for his turn, following directions, making transitions without getting upset—it can make everyone pretty uncomfortable.
+Let’s say your child is expected to do things that are sometimes a challenge—say, sitting sit still at the table, taking turns, following directions, or making transitions without getting upset.
+Any of these can make everyone pretty uncomfortable.
 Especially you.

 The Benefits of Being Open

-Steve Dickstein, M.D., a pediatrician and child and adolescent psychiatrist, recommends that you warn your hosts “in the same way you’d warn people in advance that your child has a nut allergy.”
+Steve Dickstein, MD, a pediatrician and child and adolescent psychiatrist, recommends that you offer your hosts a heads up “in the same way you’d warn people in advance that your child has a nut allergy.”

 Are your friends planning an ambitious dinner party, but your child really only likes eating grilled cheese and plain pasta?
 You’d want to let them know ahead of time so their feelings don’t get hurt.
 If your child can only sit at the table for a short period or is easily frustrated, let them know that, too.
-Explaining these things helps your friends manage their expectations and gives everyone a better chance at getting along.
+Explaining these things helps your friends manage their expectations and gives everyone a better chance at getting along and enjoying themselves.

 Setting Some Ground Rules

-- If some topics should be off limits, let your friends know.
+If some topics should be off limits, let your friends know.
 Has your child been seriously struggling in school?
-He shouldn’t be put on the spot to tell everyone how much he likes the fourth grade.
+If so, it might be best if your friends don’t put your child on the spot, like asking for the full scoop on how school is going.

-- Set social expectations.
-If your child has attention issues, be alert for activities he might not have patience for.
-Bring other things he might do.
-If your friends expect kids to disappear and leave lots of time for adults to socialize, let them know that your child might need you to help him stay occupied.
+Set social expectations.
+If your child has attention issues, be on the lookout for activities that require too much patience.
+Bring other things for your child to do.
+If your friends expect kids to disappear and leave lots of time for adults to socialize, let them know that your child might need you during the visit.

 Talking to Kids in Advance

-Your kids know the rules at your house.
+Your kids know the rules at home.
 But in the excitement of visiting someone else’s home, good behavior can be forgotten.
-Always have a conversation before leaving your house about how you expect your children to behave.
+Before you head out, always have a conversation about how you expect your children to behave.
 Don’t shy away from specifics.

-It’s also a good idea to ask your friend if she has any house rules that you should be aware of.
+It’s also a good idea to ask your friend about any house rules that you should be aware of.
 Some people expect kids to be on their best behavior.
 Others are more casual.
-“As a parent you never want to put your children in a situation where they’re set up to fail,” explains Dr. Dickstein.
+“As a parent you never want to put your children in a situation where they’re set up to fail,” explains Dickstein.